Policies and procedures

 Maximum time limitations may be appealed if there is an increased credit requirement for completion of a specific program, if the student has changed majors, or is pursuing a double major or adding a minor.

-Most incoming freshmen merit-based scholarships and university transfer scholarships have a renewal cumulative grade point average of 3.00 (effective for the fall 2019 semester), which is evaluated at the end of each spring semester.
-Merit- based scholarships awarded as a first-time freshman are available for a total of eight semesters, and transfer scholarships are available for a total of four semesters during your undergraduate career.
+Most incoming freshmen merit-based scholarships and university transfer scholarships have a renewal cumulative grade point average of 3.00, which is evaluated at the end of each spring semester.
+Starting fall 2024, merit-based scholarships awarded at the time of admission are available for a total of eight semesters (transfer scholarships awarded before fall 2024 are available for a total of four semesters).

 Once the fourth week of classes in the fall semester has passed, a student cannot receive scholarship funds retroactive for the current or previous semesters based upon meeting the renewal scholarship GPA requirement.
 Furthermore, reinstated scholarship funds cannot be applied to pay previous semester(s) fees and expenses.
 This policy only applies to general operating (GO) university-funded scholarships (see list below of awards that fall into this category).
 Departmental, alumni, donor (non-general operating), state scholarships and all other awards will not be affected by this policy.
 This policy also does not adjust or extend the amount of the scholarship, or the number of semesters the student is eligible to receive the award beyond the initial award.

-Definition: GO (general operating) University-funded scholarships include Alumni Grandchildren Scholarship, Alumni Sons/Daughters Scholarship, Alumni Section Scholarship, Chancellor’s Scholarship, Curator’s Scholarship, Distinguished Scholars Scholarship, Excellence Scholarship, Excellence II Scholarship, Miner Scholarship, Miner II Scholarship, Trustees Scholarship and Trustees II Scholarship.
+Definition: GO (general operating) University-funded scholarships include Alumni Grandchildren Scholarship, Alumni Sons/Daughters Scholarship, Alumni Section Scholarship, Chancellor’s Scholarship, Curator’s Scholarship, Distinguished Scholars Scholarship, National Merit Scholarship, Trailblazer Scholarship, Border County (and Extra) Award, S&T Connection (and Extra) Award, Provost International Scholarship

 Appeals

 Current students: A current student can appeal to have their entering freshmen and transfer scholarships renewed.
-The Scholarship Appeal Form must be emailed by the student from their S&T account to sfa@mst.edu.
-At the end of the academic year, students who have renewable scholarships, and did not meet the requirement of a cumulative GPA of 3.00 (effective for the fall 2019 semester), may submit a written appeal within the first four weeks of classes.
-The appeal must explain the situation that caused their cumulative GPA to drop below 3.00 (effective for the fall 2019 semester) and what steps they are going to make in the future to bring it back up to the requirement.
+The Scholarship Appeal Form must be submitted to the student financial services office before the end of the 4th week of classes for the term.
+At the end of the academic year, students who have renewable scholarships, and did not meet the requirement of a cumulative GPA of 3.00, may submit a written appeal within the first four weeks of classes.
+The appeal must explain the situation that caused their cumulative GPA to drop below 3.00 and what steps they are going to make in the future to bring it back up to the requirement.
 Typically, it takes 2-3 weeks for the committee to review appeals.
 Once appeals are reviewed, the student will be notified of the decision by email.

 Final semester for seniors: If a student is in their final semester at S&T, and they do not need to take 12 credit hours to complete their degree, they can appeal for general operating (GO) university funded scholarships.
-The student must be enrolled in a minimum of six credit hours, should have the required 3.00 GPA (effective for the fall 2019 semester), and must have eligibility for that semester (they have not received the scholarship for eight semesters prior to their final semester).
+The student must be enrolled in a minimum of six credit hours, should have the required 3.00 GPA, and must have eligibility for that semester (i.e. they have not received the scholarship for eight semesters prior to their final semester).
 The student’s graduation date must be updated to reflect the current semester.
-The Graduating Senior Scholarship Appeal Form must be sent via the student's S&T e-mail to sfa@mst.edu.
+The Graduating Senior Scholarship Appeal Form must be sent the student financial services office.
 Appeals will be reviewed by a scholarship committee, and students should expect an email response within 2-3 weeks.

 Financial aid eligibility is based on parental and/or student prior year income.
 If a family has unusual circumstances, regulations allow student financial assistance the option to review the student’s situation.
 Possible reasons for a special circumstance review include unemployment; divorce; death of a spouse or parent; loss of child support; loss of Social Security benefits; or loss of other income benefits.
 The circumstance in question must be able to be documented and significantly change the ability to contribute.
 Appeals are typically a one-time exception.
 The documentation required will be determined on a case-by-case basis.
 Special circumstance forms can be found on our forms page.